mritul/twarx-bot/README.md

 Twarx returns a chart based on the engagement the past 20 tweets of the requested profile has received.
 So find out if you have the viewers attention by just a command.

+<em>Note :- Disable all permissions for the bot in the channels not required in order to prevent the bot from responding in all the channels in the server</em>

 ## Features

 - Open source